 In my state of California, a provider can be visited by licensing up to one hour before or after the hours set on their license.
 If a provider is found to be operating their business outside of their licensed hours they can be subject to a violation against their license and hefty fines.
 This is no small thing! child care hours

-Of course, whenever you interview (or even receive phone calls) a new family more than likely will ask what your hours are.
+Of course, whenever you interview (or even receive phone calls from) a new family more than likely will ask what your hours are.
 Parents, understandably, are looking for care that fits their family’s needs.
-What is a little more of interest to the provider is what are the parents hours?
-Specifically, what are the hours that the family will be using the child care?
-These will be the contracted hours or the hours indicated in the contract with that specific family.
+What is a little more of interest to the provider is what are the parent’s hours?
+Specifically, what are the hours that the family will be using the childcare?
+In most cases, these will be the contracted hours or the hours indicated in the contract with that specific family.

 Why is this so important?

-After only a short while in business I noticed parents taking “liberties” with their contracted drop-off and pick-up times.
-I remember one day when just about everyone dropped off early?
-I knew I had to make a change.
+After only a short while in business, I noticed parents taking “liberties” with their contracted drop-off and pick-up times.
+I remember one day when just about everyone was dropped off early.
+That’s the day I knew I had to make a change.
 So I made the decision to encourage my clients to stick to their “contracted” hours.

 How did I do this?
 Keep reading.